MAD9137/f2024/docs/assessments/projects/final.md

 This button will be connected to an action.
 This action will only run if there is text entered in to the textField.
 When this action runs, you will create a dictionary to hold values for the following keys: title, id, description, latitude, longitude, arrival, and departure.
 You will use CoreLocation to get your current location’s latitude and longitude.
 You will then make a URLRequest to the following URL https://lenczes.edumedia.ca/mad9137/final_api/passport/create/?data=, adding your JSON string after the equals sign.

 :::tip NOTE
-You need to add the data from the textField, textView, datePickers and the latitude and longitude into a Swift dictionary, convert it to data and convert that to a JSON string.
+You need to add the data from the textField, textView, datePickers and the latitude and longitude into a Swift dictionary, convert it to a Data object and then convert that to a JSON string.
 :::

 If your URLRequest successfully adds a new location to the database, your callback method should tell the NavigationController to popToRootViewController.